VojtaKai/aztec-connect-bridges/src/specs/convex/readme.md

 ## What does the bridge do?
 Why build it?

-The bridge swaps `eth` to `stEth` using curve to get a staked eth derivative that earns a yield from staking rewards at the beaconchain.
-We build it to allow users to earn yield on their eth.

 The bridge stakes convex LP Token into Convex rewards contract and a users earns CVX (Convex tokens) and boosted CRV (Curve tokens) in exchange for Curve LP tokens.
-User earns extra Convex Tokens .
 On top of that, staking is not timely constrained and user can withdraw their Curve LP tokens any time.

 User gets boosted rewards without staking CRV token on Curve.
+At some pools user can earn some extra tokens.

 (that are given to you as a reward for providing liquidity to Curve LP pools) to